adedomin/CSC450-project-proposal/final/final.md

 The machine being used for testing is a Fedora GNU/Linux, release 24, virtual machine running on a Windows 10 Hyper-V hypervisor.
 This hypervisor has a Core i7-3930k processor and 32GB of memory.
-The machine has 2 cores of the 6 physical, reserved for itself, with dynamically resizing memory, up to 16GB.
+The virtual machine has been allocated 2 cores of the 6 physical, with dynamically resizing memory, up to 16GB.
 To ensure support for the latest features and capabilities, the latest release--as of this writing, v7.1.0, was installed on the machine.
 Interaction with the machine will be done over a network;
 this is accomplished using a remote shell protocol called secure shell (ssh).

+Any and all scripts necessary to reproduce the results will be made available in the github link provided in the footer.
+Please consult the examples/ directory in the repository.

 3. Results